 Shareholders Agreement vs Operating Agreement

-An operating agreement is analogous to a shareholder agreement, but it’s tailored for an indebtedness company.
+An operating agreement is analogous to a shareholder agreement, but it’s tailored for an indebted company.

 Instead of shareholders, the company has members.

-The operating agreement appoints the manager, defines what happens within the event of an unexpected occurrence, just like the death or disability of a member, and sets forth a process by making an estate plan that defines how to handle the things under various circumstances.
+The operating agreement appoints the manager, defines what happens in the event of an unexpected occurrence, just like the death or disability of a member, and sets forth a process by making an estate plan that defines how to handle things under various circumstances.